MoniPar/booklist_generator/README.md

 * If these requirements are not met, an error message is displayed showing what the error is and the prompt is repeated again.
 * The program also checks if the same surname and name has already been saved in the student worksheet.
 It then prompts the user to decide if they want to input another student by the same name or move on.
-    - NB: If the user submits an invalid input here, an error message is diplayed and asks the user to enter a surname and name again.
+    - NB: If the user submits an invalid input here, an error message is displayed and asks the user to enter a surname and name again.
 If they input the same name again they can then choose if they want to keep it or not.

 * The program then gives optional subjects for the user to choose from.
 They are given the option to type in only the first 3 or more letters of the subject name.